 [45CSR§17-3.1.
-State-Enforceable only.]
+State - Enforceable Only]

 - 3.1.10.
 The permittee shall submit a control program upon the request of the Secretary, when the permitted facility is in violation of rule 45CSR17.
 The Secretary may require the permittee to utilize a system to minimize fugitive particulate matter that may include, but is not limited to, the following: - a.
 Use, where practicable, of water or chemicals for control of particulate matter in demolition of existing buildings or structures, construction operations, grading of roads or the clearing of land; - b.
 Application of asphalt, water or suitable chemicals on unpaved roads, material stockpiles and other surfaces which can create airborne particulate matter; - c.
-Covering of material transport vehicles, or treatment of cargo, to prevent contents from dripping, sifting, leaking or otherwise escaping and becoming airborne, and prompt removal of tracked material from roads or streets.
+Covering of material transport vehicles, or treatment of cargo, to prevent contents from dripping, sifting, leaking or otherwise escaping and becoming airborne, and prompt removal of tracked material from roads or streets; or - d.
+Installation and use of hoods, fans and fabric filters to enclose and vent the handling of materials, including adequate containment methods during sandblasting, abrasive cleaning or other similar operations.

-[45CSR§§17-3.2. & 4.1.
-State-Enforceable only.]
+[45CSR§§17-3.2 & 4.1.
+State - Enforceable Only]